-The 1-Day Story Structure Workshop focuses on building a structure from the ground up by making several key decisions early on that ease the burden on the author and puts it where it belongs: the story.
-This process focuses more on scenes and sequences rather than plot points to maximize the dramatic impact as well as the commercial viability of the project.
+The 1-Day Story Structure Workshop focuses on building a structure from the ground up by making several key decisions early on that eases the burden on the author and puts it where it belongs: the story.
+This process focuses more on scenes and sequences rather than plot points so to maximize the dramatic impact as well as commercial viability of the project.
 The blank page will be less intimidating than ever…

 The knowledge presented is instrumental for anyone interested in developing projects in the film industry whether they intend to develop a concept to first draft, or a first draft to production script.
 It is a giant step forward for both beginning and experienced screenwriters.

 Structure does not limit you - it actually LIBERATES you.
 It takes the burden off the writer and puts it back where it belongs: the story.

 Story is the why, and structure is the how.
 Structure is the building block you start with and it is the guide you rewrite with.
 Structure is not formula.
 Structure is your loyal assistant that helps you tell your story.
 It doesn’t limit you, it liberates you to focus on what rally matters.
 Story and Plot: Structure simplifies where other instruction tends to complicate.

 Along with its own guidelines, the class will examine popular theories and "systems" of screenwriting to compare and contrast which principles help us do what we're trying to do: tell the story.
 These include Snyder's Save the Cat, USC's Sequence Approach, Schecter's 4 Act Archetypes, as well as others.
 The workshop will take each one of these a step forward to make them more understandable and practical.